rurban/houston-pm-topics-list/README.md

 Available Speakers
 =================

-Please add your github id if you're generally available to give a talk about some.
+Please add your github id if you're generally available to give a talk about something.

    * estrabd
    * ...